As many as 5.1 million student loan borrowers are at least 90 days late on their payment or already in default.

 - Consolidating your federal student loans into a Direct Consolidation Loan if you meet the criteria

 - Repaying your loans in full

 You can learn more about each of these options in our guide to student loan default.

-Since your professional license could be at risk, it’s best to act quickly before you find yourself with a revoked license due to unpaid student loans.
+Since your professional license could be at risk, it’s best to act before you find yourself with a revoked license due to unpaid student loans.